jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
-title = "Screw on the tool head" image = "chassis---tool---screws.jpg" content = "Screw on the tool head with two 14mm countersunks." %}
+title = "Screw on the tool head" image = "chassis---tool---screws.jpg" content = "Screw on the tool head with two 14mm countersinks." %}

 {% include step.html
 title = "Attach the belt clip" image = "chassis---tool---attach-clip.jpg"
-content = "Flip over the printer and attach the clip with two 10mm M2.5 countersunks." %}
+content = "Flip over the printer and attach the clip with two 8mm countersinks." %}

 {% include step.html
 title = "Attach the Z idler arm"